Kruger National Park - South Africa's premier game park - delivered an all-round fantastic safari experience!

 After a delicious vegetarian dinner served in the dining room area of the lodge, I retreated to my comfy and well-appointed en suite room.
 This affordable accommodation included linen, soap, towels and complimentary tea and coffee facilities in the room, as well as a TV.
 The twin room had a pleasant view of the lodge gardens and felt private and secure.

 In the morning I was awoken bright and early for coffee and a scrumptious breakfast out on the cool veranda.

-(Special dietry requirements were advised for me, the vegetarian, before arrival at the lodge, which means I was well catered for on my safari).
+(Special dietary requirements were advised for me, the vegetarian, before arriving at the lodge, which means I was well catered for on my safari).

 Driving to Kruger National Park

-After breakfast our luggage was loaded onto the air-conditioned mini-bus and our safari group set off for Kruger Park.
-Along the way we stopped regularly to stretch our legs, take bathroom breaks and stock up on drinks and snacks.
+After breakfast, our luggage was loaded onto the air-conditioned mini-bus and our safari group set off for Kruger Park (see all tours departing from Johannesburg).
+Along the way, we stopped regularly to stretch our legs, take bathroom breaks and stock up on drinks and snacks.

 Arriving at Kruger Park we crossed the Sabie River where evidence of the floods could still be seen in the riverbed.

 We entered the world-famous Kruger game park via the Paul Kruger gate, closest to Skukuza rest camp.